guruzoa/ca-pa4/README.md

 * The control logic is located in the FD stage.

+* The "always-not-taken" branch prediction scheme is used.

 * The outcome of the conditional branch is determined at the end of the EX stage.

-* The "always-not-taken" branch prediction scheme is used.
+If the prediction was wrong, the instruction in the branch target should be fetched immediately in the next cycle.
+The `jal` and `jalr` instructions are handled similarly.
+As soon as the branch target address is calculated in the EX stage, the instruction in the target address should be fetched immediately in the next cycle.
+In any case, those instructions fetched incorrectly should be turned into the BUBBLE.

 * The write to the register file is done at the end of the MW stage.